IUPBAuf/IUP-Regression-Model/README.md

 Graphical tool for estimating long-term trends in monthly atmospheric datasets with multiple linear regression (MLR).

 The model was developed at the Institute of Environmental Physics (IUP), University of Bremen, primarily for vertically and/or geographically resolved ozone time series.
-It can combine a trend and intercept with standard atmospheric proxies, user-supplied proxies, seasonal terms, optional change points, anomaly calculations, and data-coverage filters.
+It can combine a trend and intercept with standard atmospheric proxies, user-supplied proxies, seasonal terms, optional inflection points, anomaly calculations, and data-coverage filters.
 The regression is evaluated independently for every non-time grid cell.

 > **Development status:** alpha 1.30 (`alpha1.3` branch).
 This is research software under active development.
 Validate configurations and results before scientific use.
 See [Known limitations](#known-limitations).